The Call (2013 film): Plot

-Seasoned LAPD 9-1-1 operator Jordan Turner receives a call from 15-year-old Leah Templeton, fearing for her life as a man breaks into her home.
-Calmly advising her to hide, when the call is disconnected, Jordan calls back.
-The ring gives her location away to the intruder.
-Jordan attempts to dissuade him, but he responds, "It's already done," and hangs up.
+Seasoned 9-1-1 operator Jordan Turner receives a call from 15-year-old Leah Templeton, fearing for her life as a man breaks into her home while her parents are away.
+Jordan calmly advises her to hide, which she does under the bed.
+After the intruder has searched the room thinking Leah has left, he proceeds to leave the house.
+The girl believes he has left, but when her call is disconnected, Jordan calls back, and the ring gives Leah's location away to the intruder.
+After the male intruder captures Leah, Jordan attempts to dissuade him, but he responds, "It's already done," and hangs up.
 The next day, a television report confirms that Leah has been murdered.
 Emotionally affected, Jordan decides she can no longer handle field calls.

-Six months later, she trains 9-1-1 operators.
-Teenager Casey Welson is kidnapped from a mall parking garage by a man named Michael, forced into the trunk of a car.
-Using a disposable phone she calls 9-1-1.
+Six months later, Jordan is training 9-1-1 operators.
+Teenager Casey Welson, after heading home from the mall, is almost hit by a car in the parking garage.
+The driver apologizes but then assaults her and throws her into the trunk of his car.
+Kidnapped, Casey uses a disposable phone to call 9-1-1.
 Brooke, a rookie operator, receives the call but can't handle it, so Jordan takes over.
-However, since Casey is using a 'burner' phone, her exact location cannot be determined by GPS.
+However, since Casey is using a burner phone, her exact location cannot be determined by GPS.

-As Michael drives, Jordan gets Casey to knock out a tail light and signal people nearby.
-A woman who sees Casey's arm calls 9-1-1 on a phone with GPS, allowing the police to narrow the search, but Michael notices the caller and quickly loses her.
-When Casey discovers paint in the trunk, Jordan has her pour the paint out of the taillight hole.
-This attracts the attention of another driver, Alan Denado, but Michael knocks him out with a shovel, and assuming him to be dead, stuffs him into the trunk of his black Lincoln Town Car with Casey.
+As the kidnapper drives, Jordan gets Casey to provide details about the man who abducted her and the color of the car which she describes as a red/maroon 4 door car.
+Jordan gets her to knock off the tail light and wave to signal an incoming car.
+While waving, a woman driving behind sees Casey's arm, and calls 9-1-1 on a phone with GPS.
+With her disclosure of the location, Jordan shares the location to the police.
+The woman drives near the kidnapper’s car and tells 9-1-1 the plate number of the car, but it comes up as a stolen car.
+While Jordan was questioning further, the woman overtakes the vehicle, which spooks the kidnapper and forces him to exit the highway.
+The woman provides the road he took to Jordan.
+When Casey discovers paint in the trunk, Jordan has her pour the paint out of the tail-light hole to help police with tracking the car.
+The paint pouring attracts the attention of another driver, Alan Denado, but the kidnapper viciously bludgeons him into unconsciousness with a shovel and, assuming him to be dead, stuffs him into the trunk of his car, a black Lincoln Town Car Signature Limited, with Casey.